rh-jmc-team/jmfrx/README.md

 ...
 ```

-Then, register the JMFRX event type with Flight Recorder in the start-up routine of your program,
+Then, register the JmFrX event type with Flight Recorder in the start-up routine of your program,
 e.g. its main method, the static initializer of a class loaded early on, an eagerly initialized Spring or CDI bean, etc.
 A Java agent for this purpose will be provided as part of this project soon.
 When using Quarkus, an application start-up event listener can be used like so: